-John Foy & Associates is here to be your ally.
-We’re proud to be a resource for patients who need to learn about their legal options, and we routinely represent patients in lawsuits against major medical companies.
-We have over 20 years of experience serving victims just like you—those who have attempted to make their lives better through a medical procedure, but it did not go as expected.
-We understand how frustrating, confusing, and disheartening your situation can be.
-Let us give you a free consultation.
-Call us at 404-400-4000 and get your free consultation today.
+John Foy & Associates is proud to represent patients in lawsuits against major medical companies.
+We have over 20 years of experience serving victims just like you, who have attempted to make their lives better through a medical procedure but it did not go as expected.

 The Biomet M2a Magnum hip implants can cause a wide variety of harmful side effects.
 Some may be minor while others can be life-threatening.
 Side effects may include: